-- 1. Reference the conceptual design proposed in the preliminary stormwater plan. - 2.
-Identify revisions to the conceptual design contained within the final engineering plans. - 3.
-Identify any existing utility or access easements on-site.
-Sites with existing stormwater assets with no easement will require an easement for all new and existing infrastructure as part of the development project.
+1. Reference the conceptual design proposed in the preliminary stormwater plan.

+2. Identify revisions to the conceptual design contained within the final engineering plans.

 Section B - Minimum Requirements

 Provide the information from Section B of the preliminary Stormwater Report, revised as necessary for the final design.
 Confirm the applicable minimum requirements identified in the preliminary Stormwater Report.
 For land-disturbing activities where Minimum Requirements #1 through #9 must be met, provide the required information listed in Section B of the preliminary Stormwater Report, revised to reflect the final design.